XAdanM/XAdamM.github.io/content/posts/hitchhikers-guide-to-arch-linux.md

 "OK fine, but what's the best Linux distro?" asks Aydyn, ten times more provocatively.

-"GNU Guix on a ThinkPad with Libreboot.
-I ported Libreboot myself to this particular model."
-Bella responds casually.
+"Ubuntu.
+I don't care about stupid OS elitism.
+I just need something that works.
+Look, even the LHWHSCSC club server runs Ubuntu."
+Bella replies, irritated.

-"No, the best distro is Ubuntu.
-Who's ever heard of Guix?
-Everyone supports Ubuntu and it's super easy to find software and support.
-Look, even the LHWHSCSC club server runs Ubuntu!" a club member says innocently, at which point they are butchered the resulting IRL flamewar by ten hardcore Linux elitists.
+"No, you should try OpenSUSE.
+It has a much better desktop environment and isn't a total meme." a club member says innocently, at which point they are butchered the resulting IRL flamewar by ten hardcore Linux elitists.

 "THOU SHALT NOT BIKESHED!" screams Billiam like a fantic, "No one wants to hear your stupid arguments on why Ubuntu sucks and why our club server should switch to some obscure distro that's gonna get discontinued in two years."